 So in doing the quick math, the average Dominion customer stands to pay $900-$1,200 for the cleanup and disposal over this 15-20-year span.

 Solar energy is clean alternative

-POWERHOME Solar offers solar panels with a 30-year warranty that will lower your utility bill.
+POWERHOME SOLAR offers solar panels with a 30-year warranty that will lower your electric bill.
 Once your solar panels are paid off, you’ll be generating energy that’s completely free to you.
 Not only will it be free, but it will be carbon-free energy as well.